 figure 1.
-Lothar Meyer’s two tabular form periodic tables of 1864.
+Lothar Meyer’s tabular form periodic table of 1864.

 2. Why did only Mendeleev make predictions and what is the relative virtue of prediction versus accommodation?

 A number of authors believe that the traditional view is correct and that the greatest credit concerning the discovery of the periodic table should be accorded to successful predictions.
 They believe that Mendeleev should receive the greatest credit since he made the successful prediction of several elements, among which the best-know were gallium, germanium and scandium (Lipton, 1991; Maher, 1988; Howson, 1984).
 This view is not necessarily held by the whole scientific community however.
 It has been argued that Mendeleev’s accommodations of known elements may have counted just as much, if not more, to his overall success (Brush, 1989; Scerri, Worrall, 2001).